-Since 1969, Philadelphia residents with intellectual disabilities have accessed vital services at PEP that contribute to their participation in community life.
+Since 1969, Philadelphia residents living with intellectual disabilities have accessed vital services at PEP that contribute to their participation in community life.

 PEP’s programs include: